-Students will be visiting the library on a Tuesday to return, browse and borrow new books.
+Students will be visiting the library on Wednesdays.

-Students are allowed to borrow 2 or 4 books for 2 weeks.
-Please ensure books are looked after and borrowed and returned via a library bag e.g. plastic bag/ blue reader folder.
+Students are allowed to borrow 3 or 4 books for 2 weeks.
+Please ensure books are looked after by providing a library bag e.g. plastic bag / blue reader folder.

-If books are lost please let your home group teacher know and the lost book needs to be replaced with a new book of similar quality, topic and value.
+If books are lost please let your teacher know.
+The lost book needs to be replaced with a book of similar quality, topic and value.